 Simple cookie ingredients

-The best holiday sprinkles for these cookies are called nonpareil's.
+The best sprinkles for these cookies are called nonpareils.
 They are the little round balls that roll everywhere.
 Personally, I love using nonpareils instead of the jimmies for cookies since they keep their color when baked.

 Let’s make some cookies

-We are going to be rolling dough today, not with a rolling pin but with our hands to make lots of dough balls.
+We will be rolling dough today, not with a rolling pin but with our hands to make lots of dough balls.

 Prepare – Line baking sheets with parchment paper, heat your oven to 375 degrees F, and pour the sprinkles into a big bowl.

 Step 1.
-In a large bowl beat the softened butter with an electric mixer on medium speed until fluffy.
+In a large bowl, beat the softened butter with an electric mixer on medium speed until it is fluffy.

 Step 3.
 Add the egg, egg yolks, and vanilla and mix thoroughly.